satirama/intersecta/README.md

 });
 ```
 ### Stop
-Initializing **intersecta** returns a stop method to quit observing all the elements it tracks any time you want.
+Initializing **intersecta** returns a stop method to remove the observer on all the elements it tracks any time you want.
 ```
 const trackItems = intersecta({
   selector: '.item',